Grounding Synthetic Data Evaluations of Language Models in Unsupervised Document Corpora: Methods

 \subsection{Benchmark evaluation}

-Given a list of questions and answers, an LM evaluation framework (Inspect-AI~\cite{UK_AI_Security_Institute_Inspect_AI_Framework_2024}) is used to determine performance for the models under evaluation.
+Given a list of questions and answers, an LM evaluation framework (Inspect-AI~\citep{UK_AI_Security_Institute_Inspect_AI_Framework_2024}) is used to determine performance for the models under evaluation.
 The benchmark consists of many questions with associated answers.
+Open ended questions are graded using the default Inspect-AI framework support which uses a narrowly scoped LM-Judge to compare a candidate model output to the ground truth answer to determine correctness.
 The resulting benchmark evaluation accuracy is the average number of correct answers divided by the total number of questions.
-LMs are evaluated against both the synthetic evaluation benchmark and the original questions.
+LMs are evaluated against both the synthetic evaluation benchmark and the original extractive QA human written questions lightly rewritten to be answerable without the context.
 The overall accuracy per evaluated model can be compared for both the synthetic and original questions across multiple datasets of grounding documents.
-The text of the various benchmark questions and answers is never directly compared, only the resulting LM performance. \Cref{fig:ensemble-ranking-mcq} showcases the performance of synthetic multiple choice questions averaged across datasets and generating models, with a Spearman ranking correlation of $0.968$, demonstrating slight model over-performance on the synthetic benchmark.
+The text of the various benchmark questions and answers is never directly compared, only the resulting LM performance. \Cref{fig:ensemble-ranking-mcq} showcases the performance of synthetic multiple choice questions averaged across datasets and generating models, with a Spearman ranking correlation of $0.907$, demonstrating slight model over-performance on the synthetic benchmark.